Weaverse/internship-program/dev-internship.md

    - Effects and subscriptions
    - No providers needed!

-### Assignment
+#### Assignment

 Complete Blog Platform with Modern Stack:
-- [ ] Set up React project with TypeScript, TailwindCSS, and ShadcnUI
+- [ ] Set up React project with TypeScript, Preact Signals, TailwindCSS, and ShadcnUI
 - [ ] Use ShadcnUI components for:
   - Form inputs and validation
   - Cards for post display